How to Choose a Landlord-Friendly State

 Rent control policies are a controversial topic that aims to limit rent prices in market-rate rental housing through government-enforced measures.
 However, only a handful of states have rent control policies in place at either the state or local level.

-While 31 states still uphold preemptions preventing local governments from adopting rent regulation laws, there are notable exceptions.
+While 31 states still uphold preemptions preventing local governments from adopting rent regulation laws, notable exceptions exist.
 States such as California, the District of Columbia, Maine, Maryland, Minnesota, New Jersey, New York, and Oregon have actively implemented rent control policies.

 In 2022, the push for rent control experienced a renewed vigor.
 Advocates lobbied at state and federal levels, urging President Biden to set rental caps on properties mortgaged by Fannie Mae and Freddie Mac.
 Though rent control measures found limited success, being introduced in 19 state legislatures, Massachusetts looks poised to enact rent control in 2023, with anticipated activity in numerous other states.